ESG Litigation Guide

 Social policy

 Not yet in force.
-Will be withdrawn, once the Act on responsible and sustainable international operations is in force as the contents will be implemented in this new Act (see hereunder)
+Please note that the Child Labour Due Diligence Act will be withdrawn once the Act on Responsible and Sustainable Business Operations is in force, as the contents will be implemented in this new Act (see below), which in addition to child labour, protects against wider human rights abuses and labour and environmental violations.

 Social